 EXCITING NEWS!!: After five years of planning, meeting, networking, and persisting CLiCK has finally purchased a building – 41 Club Rd, Windham CT – the former Knights of Columbus Building!
 This building is 5,600 sq feet, on 2.9 acres on the Natchaug River and has the possibility of a second floor when funding is available.
-There is already a small commercial kitchen that will soon be available for rent and we will be working on expanding it in the near future.
-Prices for kitchen rental and the equipment available, as well as other other user information will be posted soon!
+Construction is beginning on turning half of the building into two commercial kitchens available for rent and the other half will be a teaching kitchen and rental space for cultural events such as cooking classes or other classes, such as computers, yoga, ESL..etc.
+This space will also be available to rent for parties and other social events..
+Prices for kitchen rental and other info. to be posted in the next month.

 What is CLiCK?

 “Teach a person to fish and they will fish for a day,